Jadzia Dax: Reception

 In 2016, Screen Rant rated Jadzia Dax as the 19th-best character in Star Trek overall.
 In 2018, TheWrap placed Jadzia Dax as 26th of 39 in a ranking of main cast characters of the Star Trek franchise prior to Star Trek: Discovery.

-In 2017, CBR ranked Jadzia Dax the 13th-fiercest female character of the Star Trek universe.

-In 2018, CBR ranked Jadzia the 18th-best Starfleet character of Star Trek.
+In 2017, CBR ranked Jadzia Dax the 13th-fiercest female character of the Star Trek universe and in 2018, CBR ranked Jadzia the 18th-best Starfleet character of Star Trek.

 In 2019, Jadzia was ranked the 12th-sexiest Star Trek character by Syfy.
 Writing for Syfy in 2020, Laura Dale called Jadzia “an early sci-fi trans allegory handled with respect”.